 I feed mine the usual: a 1″ layer of worm compost topped with a 1″ layer of compost in the early spring.

 Worm compost is my favorite amendment, which I use sparingly because it’s rich.
 I’m currently using Worm Gold Plus.
 I use Tank’s local compost.
 Give Dr. Earth’s a try if you can’t find anywhere you live.
 Both enrich the soil naturally & slowly so the roots are healthy & the plants grow stronger.

-Like all succulents, String Of Pearls need a mix which drains well.
-When I repot my String Of Pearls, I use a local succulent & cactus mix which is good & chunky allowing the water to easily drain out.
+Like all succulents, String of Pearls needs a mix that drains well.
+When I repot my String of Pearls, I use a local succulent & cactus mix which is good & chunky allowing the water to easily drain out.

 I also mix in a handful or so of organic compost & sprinkle the top with a layer of worm compost when I plant.

 You have to be careful when repotting because those pearls fall off easily.
 I’ve done a post & video for you to make it easier.

 I always make sure the crown of the plant & root ball is no more than 1″ below the top of the pot.
 I’ve found that if it sinks in too low, the chance for rot is greater.

 Spring & summer are the best times to repot & transplant succulents.